- Corvus corax

 Best told from the very similar Chihuahuan Raven of the American Southwest and Brown-necked Raven of north Africa and southwest Asia by range, habitat, larger size, and, most reliably, the grey bases to the feathers on its neck (usually only visible in windy conditions or when the bird is preening; white in Chihuahuan and brown in Brown-necked Ravens).
+Race C. c. varius of Common Raven also shows white bases to neck feathers, but range does not overlap.
 The Fan-tailed Raven of the Middle East and northeast Africa is more easily distinguished by its strikingly broad wings and short tail.
 In Ethiopia (where Common Ravens do not occur), the Thick-billed Raven is only marginally smaller than the largest Common Raven subspecies (overlapping in size); it differs in having a white collar patch, and an even thicker bill.

 Found across Eurasia and North America, also extends into northern Africa.
 In much of Europe and the eastern USA it is expanding its range south following legal protection after historical persecution left it extinct in heavily populated regions; this recovery is slow or absent in some areas (e.g. the Pennine Hills in England) where illegal persecution by gamekeeping interests still occurs.

+Subspecies subcorax, canariensis, clarionensis and hispanus no longer recognized.
 The subspecies differ mainly in size; overall, larger birds occur in the north of the species' range, and smaller birds in the south.
-The largest are C. c. varius and C. c. kamtschaticus, the smallest C. c. clarionensis and C. c. tingitanus.
-Genetic studies have shown quite deep divisions within the North American birds3.
+The largest are C. c. varius and C. c. kamtschaticus, the smallest C. c. sinuatus and C. c. tingitanus.
+Genetic studies have shown quite deep divisions within the North American birds6.